Florence Pirce Grant University Professor of Health Services, Policy and Practice, Professor of Health Services, Policy and Practice

 Overview

 Dr. Vincent Mor is Professor of Health Services, Policy & Practice and the Florence Pirce Grant University Professor in the Brown University School of Public Health.
 Dr. Mor was on the faculty of the Department of Community Health since 1981 until it became the Department of Health Services, Policy and Practice.
 He was tenured in 1987 and promoted to Professor in 1990.
 Dr. Mor was one of the founders of the Department's graduate program in 1986 and directed the Center for Gerontology and Health Care Research for 10 years.
-He served as Chair of the Department of Community Health from 1996 until 2010.
+He served as Chair of the Department of Community Health from 1996 until 2010 when 4 new Departments were created which became the Brown University School of Public Health later that decade.

-Dr. Mor has been Principal Investigator of over 40+ NIH funded grants focusing on the use of health services and the outcomes frail and chronically ill persons experience.
-He was recipient of a Robert Wood Johnson Foundation health policy investigator award and a MERIT award from the National Institute on Aging and has evaluated the impact of programs and policies in aging and long term care including Medicare funding of hospice, changes in Medicare nursing home payment and the introduction of quality measures.
-He was one of the authors of the Congressionally mandated Minimum Data Set (MDS) for Nursing Home Resident Assessment and the architect of an integrated Medicare claims and clinical assessment data used for policy analysis, pharmaco-epidemiology and population outcome measurement.
+Dr. Mor has been Principal Investigator of over 50+ NIH funded grants focusing on the use of health services and the outcomes frail and chronically ill persons experience.
+He was recipient of a Robert Wood Johnson Foundation health policy investigator award and a MERIT award from the National Institute on Aging.
+Heevaluated the impact of programs and policies in aging and long term care including Medicare funding of hospice, changes in Medicare nursing home payment and the introduction of quality measures.
+He was one of the authors of the Congressionally mandated Minimum Data Set (MDS) for Nursing Home Resident Assessment and the architect of an integrated Medicare claims and clinical assessment data base used for policy analysis, pharmaco-epidemiology and population outcome measurement.
 Dr. Mor has developed several summary measures based upon MDS data to characterize residents' physical, cognitive and psycho-social functioning, all of which have been used in resident and facility level analyses of the quality of nursing home care in US and international populations.
-Dr. Mor was part of a team of researchers that developed and validate risk adjusted quality indicators for nursing homes, versions of which are currently being used in public reporting throughout the country.
-This data resource is at the heart of the NIA funded Program Project Grant, "Changing Long Term Care in America" which examines the impact of Medicaid and Medicare policies on long term care providers and the patients they serve.
+Dr. Mor was part of a team of researchers that developed and validated risk adjusted quality indicators for nursing homes, versions of which are currently being used in public reporting throughout the country.
+This data resource is at the heart of the NIA funded Program Project Grant, "Changing Long Term Care in America", now in its 4th 5 year funding cycle, examining the impact of Medicaid and Medicare policies on long term care providers and the patients they serve.
 This integrated data structure is also at the core of a series of large, pragmatic cluster randomized trials of novel nursing home based interventions.

 Brown Affiliations